 Avoid negative comments about the food

 This table manner is likely to apply to all cultures around the world.
-Nobody likes to be told that the meal that they have prepared is yuck!
+Telling someone that the meal they’ve prepared is “yuck” pleases no one.

 It’s quite alright for children to say that they don’t like a food, but never at the table.